-Rates ofare significantly higher among patients who are critically ill with COVID-19 than among patients who are critically ill but who do not not have COVID-19, suggesting an atypical form of related to the novel coronavirus infection, according to new research.
+Rates of thyrotoxicosis are significantly higher among patients who are critically ill with COVID-19 than among patients who are critically ill but who do not not have COVID-19, suggesting an atypical form of thyroiditis related to the novel coronavirus infection, according to new research.

-“We suggest routine assessment of thyroid function in patients with COVID-19 requiring high-intensity care because they frequently present with thyrotoxicosis due to a form ofrelated to SARS-CoV-2,” the authors wrote in correspondence in The Lancet Diabetes and Endocrinology.
+“We suggest routine assessment of thyroid function in patients with COVID-19 requiring high-intensity care because they frequently present with thyrotoxicosis due to a form of subacute thyroiditis related to SARS-CoV-2,” the authors wrote in correspondence published online in The Lancet Diabetes and Endocrinology.

 However, notably, the study – which compared critically ill ICU patients who had COVID-19 with those who did not have COVID-19 or who had milder cases of COVID-19 – indicates that thyroid disorders do not appear to increase the risk of developing COVID-19, first author Ilaria Muller, MD, PhD, of the department of endocrinology, IRCCS Fondazione Ca’ Granda Ospedale Maggiore Policlinico, Milan, said in an interview.